 The Foundation has a library in central London open by appointment only for scholars.
 There is no fulltime librarian.

 The Foundation has a large collection of unpublished rubbings of stone carvings of the Han Dynasty and tile patterns of the Qi Kingdom (pre-unification).
-These are gradually being made available on the website.

 Special projects include Chinese astronomy, Chinese mathematics, Han Dynasty iconography, traditional embroidery, and the history of cartography.